nicksundermeyer/Cryptography/README.txt

 p is 388117391953
 q is 474620965361
 -------------------------------------------------------------------

-We will look to optimize the code more
+We will look to optimize the code more before the presentation.
+Especially with regards to our factoring algorithms for our R values.